-Since Microsoft released Office 2016, the primary supported version of the Office suite is the 2016 version.
-(This is likely the last version to use a YEAR as its version number.)
+As you may have heard, Microsoft released Office 2016 a few weeks ago into general availability, so now the primary supported version of the Office suite is the 2016 version.
+(This is likely the last version to use a year as its version number.)

 As you might expect, this new version means changes that can affect your migrations.

 If you have been using Office 365 and chose to go for a licensing model that includes Office, you will be familiar with Office Pro Plus—Microsoft’s Office service that allows you to install Office on five different machines.
 Depending on its configuration you receive the updates with three to twelve months’ notice, and eventually also an automatic upgrade to the new Office version.

 Outlook 2016 is definitely an improvement with integration with OneDrive for business, detection of recent modified files to add as attachments, support for Office 365 groups, and much more.
 One of the changes that was put in place in the background is that Outlook now only supports autodiscover to setup an account.
 Exchange has been supporting autodiscover since 2007.
 It saves a lot of time and effort to set a brand new account in Outlook.
 So what’s all the fuss about?